krisztianb/typedoc-plugin-merge-modules/README.md

 # typedoc-plugin-allinone

-This is a plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that merges all modules into one.
+This is a plugin for [TypeDoc](https://github.com/TypeStrong/typedoc) that moves the content of all modules into the project itself.

 Before version 0.20 TypeDoc had a **file mode** which created a documentation whos output didn't consider modules as units of separation.
-This was useful for creating a documentation for entire TypeScript applications (not libraries).
+This was useful for documentating entire TypeScript applications where modules are irrelevant.

-Since version 0.20 this file mode is no longer available.
-Every TypeDoc entry point is documented as a separate module.
+Since version 0.20 file mode is no longer available in TypeDoc.
+Use this plugin to bring back file mode to TypeDoc.
-If you specify all the files you want to document as entry points you end up with a documenation containing dozens or hundreds of modules.
-This makes the documentation extremely difficult to follow.

-This plugin brings back file mode to TypeDoc by merging all modules into one.

 ## Installation